He Pointed a Fake Mustache at a Dictator, and the World Laughed (and Listened)

 From Tramp to Truth Teller: A Journey in Black and White

 Chaplin saw through the spectacle.
 The uniforms.
 The goose-stepping.
 The charismatic cruelty.
+The way Hitler used pageantry and spectacle to sell hate.
 And he decided to mock it.

 The Great Dictator: A Risky Satire Before the Bombs Dropped

 Chaplin started filming The Great Dictator in 1939, before the U.S. had even entered World War II.
 It was gutsy, to say the least.
-Here was a man known for being silent, suddenly speaking out in the loudest way possible: lampooning Adolf Hitler while the real guy was still very much in power.
+Here was a man known for being silent, suddenly speaking out in the loudest way possible: lampooning Adolf Hitler while the real guy was still very much in power and controlling most of Europe.

-The film followed two characters, both played by Chaplin: Adenoid Hynkel, a buffoonish parody of Hitler, and a humble Jewish barber caught in the horrors of Hynkel’s regime.
-It’s slapstick-meets-satire-meets-something-else entirely.
+The film followed two characters, both played by Chaplin: Adenoid Hynkel, a buffoonish parody of Hitler who ruled the fictional nation of Tomainia, and a humble Jewish barber caught in the horrors of Hynkel’s regime.
+The dual role let Chaplin explore both the absurdity of fascist leaders and the humanity of their victims.

 He Was Mocked, Investigated, and Eventually Exiled